 If you have been injured as a result of a defective product, you may have a claim for compensation under product’s liability law.
 Although each state will have different rules governing claims for defective products, some general rules apply in most cases.

 The key difference between a product’s liability claim and a negligence claim, is the concept of strict liability.
-In sum, if you prove that the product is defective, then the manufacturer and/or seller of the product is liable for any injuries the defect caused you.
-In other words, you do not have to prove that the manufacturer or seller was negligent in creating the defect, just that the defect exists.
+If you prove that the product is defective, then the manufacturer and/or seller of the product is liable for any injuries the defect caused you.
+You do not have to prove that the manufacturer or seller was negligent in creating the defect just that the defect exists.

 Who is responsible for a defective product?

 Each state will have different rules governing who is responsible.
-Most states recognize that in order to pursue a product liability claim, the product must have been placed in the stream of commerce, and that no modifications or alterations of the product were made by the time the consumer is injured.
+In most states, in order to pursue a product liability claim the product must have been placed in the stream of commerce, and that no modifications or alterations of the product were made by the time the consumer is injured.
 The manufacturer, wholesaler and even the seller of the defective product may be held responsible for injuries the defective product causes.

 What types of products may be pursued as product liability claims?

-Although states will again have different laws governing the types of products which may be claimed, generally any defective product put into the stream of commerce (i.e. sold) may be claimed under product’s liability law.
+States have different laws governing the types of products which may be claimed.
+Generally any defective product put into the stream of commerce (i.e. sold) may be claimed under product’s liability law.
 Defective products may include anything from a defective food item or drink (glass chips in your margarita) to a defective air bag in your car.
 Claims may also include breach of warranties or inadequate warnings which lead to injury.